The-Lab-at-OPM/HCD-Design-Operations-Guide/pages/divergent-thinking-1.md

 This activity invites you to see a concept within its context.
 It prompts your team to share important components around a concept and find the connection among them.
 It takes a concept and places it against the backdrop of a larger ecosystem or landscape.
 Creating this big picture helps facilitate more expansive group thinking, problem framing, and solution making.

-Materials
+**Materials**
-Table tops or big, empty walls painter's tape
+* table tops or big, empty walls
-Directions
+* painter's tape

+**Directions**
-Unpack the ideas:  Look at the first idea that you selected from the previous round.
+1. **Unpack the ideas:**  Look at the first idea that you selected from the previous round.
 Individually, use your sticky notes to write all the attributes or components of the idea that you can think of.
 (This is the “unpacking” part.)
-Show the team : As a group, share your attributes and components by placing them on the tabletop or on the open wall.
+1. **Show the team :** As a group, share your attributes and components by placing them on the tabletop or on the open wall.
-Clustering:If there are components that are similar, cluster them together.
+1. **Clustering:** If there are components that are similar, cluster them together.
 Agree on a name for the cluster that encompasses the attributes or components in that group.
-Start the map: Now that you have all the attributes and components out in the open, begin the work of organizing them.
+1. **Start the map:** Now that you have all the attributes and components out in the open, begin the work of organizing them.
 Place broader, more abstract components toward the middle.
 Place more specific, concrete components toward the edges.
-Draw the map:  Draw lines between related components and attributes.
+1. **Draw the map:** Draw lines between related components and attributes.
-Define the idea’s structure : As you see how the attributes and components are related, write them down or sketch their flow from one to another.
+1. **Define the idea’s structure :** As you see how the attributes and components are related, write them down or sketch their flow from one to another.
 Once you have this initial flow of attributes down, you will have an idea for how this idea works or fits together and how it might drive your design process.
-Repeat this process: Repeat for each of your ideas.
+Repeat this process and then repeat for each of your ideas.